plumbey/cmandel/README.md

 cMandel is a C program for generating and rendering mandelbrot sets.

-## Dependancies
+## Dependencies
-Install dependancies using your system package manager.
+Install dependencies using your system package manager.

 [gd](https://github.com/libgd/libgd)